 Step One

-In the first place, it should be noted that a swimming pool is considered heated when the water temperature is around 27-28ºC, so that installation and infrastructures are needed to achieve and maintain this temperature.
+First off, it's important to understand that a swimming pool is considered heated when the water temperature is around 27-28ºC, so that installation and infrastructures are needed to achieve and maintain this temperature.

 Read also: Tips for Cleaning a Swimming Pool.